ruiner189/Promethium/README.md

 ## New Relics
 Excluding the curse relics, Promethium currently offers 4 new relics.
 1 Boss relic, 2 Rare relics, and 1 Common relic.
 ### Holster
 * Removes Discarding and allows you to hold orbs instead.
 * Some orbs have special mechanics while held, and many more are to come!
 ### Wumbo Belt
 * Doubles the size of your orb.
 * Has a special interaction with Mini Belt if you have both relics
 ### Mini Belt
 * Halves the size of your orb.
 * Has a special interaction with Wumbo Belt if you have both relics
 ### Kill Button
 * Allows you to end your shot early
-    * Can only do once per reload
+* Can only be used once per reload

 ## Relic Changes
 ### Gardener's Glove